 - 1. Administrators make decision to go to Shelter.
 (Bowdish Middle School) - 2.
 Notify the Shelter.
 Ph.
 228-4700 - 3.
 Office staff notifies parents/guardians. - 4.
 Administrator calls news media if deemed necessary. - 5.
-Staff and students remain at Shelter until students are picked up.
+Staff and students remain at Shelter until students are picked up or the okay has been given to return to The Oaks.